Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

-Moreover, the anchor map $\rho_D:D\to TE$ is a \DVB morphism covering the anchor map $\rho_A: A \longrightarrow TM$.
-Hence (see e.g. \cite{mackenzie-book}) there is an induced bundle map $\partial:C\to E$ between core bundles (here, $E$ is identified with the vertical bundle in $TE$ at the zero section).
-This map is called the \textbf{core anchor} of $D$.
+An example of a \DVB morphism is the anchor map $\rho_D:D\to TE$ of a \vba $(D,A,E,M)$.
+When seen as a morphism $(D\to E) \to (TE \to E)$ it covers the identity on $E$ while, when seen as a morphism $(D\to A) \to (TE \to TM)$, it covers the anchor map $\rho_A: A \longrightarrow TM$.
+The induced morphism between the cores is where $E$ is identified with the vertical bundle in $TE$ at the zero section as in Example \ref{ex:TE1}.
+This map is called the \textbf{core anchor} of $D$\footnote{In \cite{GM08}, the authors adopt a different convention in which the core anchor is minus the map defined here.}.

-\begin{example} Given a Lie algebroid $A\to M$, the application of the tangent functor to each of the structural maps defining the vector bundle $A\to M$ determines a $\mathcal{VB}$-algebroid $(TA,A,TM,M)$. \end{example}
+\begin{example} Given a Lie algebroid $A\to M$, the tangent functor can be used to determine a $\mathcal{VB}$-algebroid structure on $(TA,A,TM,M)$ (see, e.g., \cite{mackenzie-book}).
+The core is identified with $A$ and the core-anchor map is $\partial=\rho_A: A \to TM$. \end{example}

 \begin{example} Let $A\to M$ be a vector bundle.
-The cotangent bundle $T^*\!A$ inherits a vector bundle structure over $A^*$.
+The cotangent bundle $T^*\!A$ inherits the structure of a vector bundle over $A^*$.
 Moreover, if $A$ is a Lie algebroid, then $T^*\!A\to A^*$ inherits a Lie algebroid structure making $(T^*\!A,A,A^*,M)$ into a $\mathcal{VB}$-algebroid.
-The Lie algebroid structure on $T^*\!A\to A^*$ can be described as follows.
-The Lie algebroid structure on $A$ induces a linear Poisson structure on $A^*$, therefore, its cotangent bundle $T^*\!A^*\to A^*$ is equipped with a Lie algebroid structure.
-Then one uses a canonical isomorphism of vector bundles $T^*\!A\to T^*\!A^*$ covering the identity of $A^*$, in order to define the Lie algebroid structure on $T^*\!A$.
-For more details, see \cite{mackenzie-book}. \end{example}
+The Lie algebroid structure on $T^*\!A\to A^*$ can be described in Poisson-geometric terms as follows.
+The Lie algebroid structure on $A$ induces a linear Poisson structure on $A^*$, therefore, its cotangent bundle $T^*\!A^*\to A^*$ is equipped with a \emph{linear} Lie algebroid structure.
+There exists a canonical isomorphism of double vector bundles $R:T^*\!A\to T^*\!A^*$ covering the identity of $A^*$, called \emph{reversal isomorphism} in \cite{mackenzie-book} (in fact, $R$ generalizes the classical Legendre-Fenschel transform \cite{Duf}). \ale The Lie algebroid structure on $T^*\!A$ is then defined by pulling back the one on $T^*\!A^*$ via the isomorphism $R$.
+The underling core is identified with $T^*\!M$ and the core-anchor map with the transpose of $\rho_A$. \end{example}

+Finally, we recall the notion of \emph{core} and \emph{linear} sections on a double vector bundle.
+Given a section $c\in \Gamma C$, the corresponding \textbf{core section} $\hat{c}: E \rightarrow D$ is defined as